 from “The Man of the Land” 1978

 The Stevens County Museum is housed in the historic Carnegie library building, on the register of National Historic Sites.
-The Hall of Honor area includes the most public and widely used areas of the museum.
+The Hall of Honor area is located in our board meeting/conference room.

 It is fitting that it be named after men and women who have contributed and continue to contribute in some manner to what we collectively value as Stevens County history.